test-erin/instagram_miner/README.md

 * The Start Date and End Date for a given hashtag query must be in increments of one whole day, and must be entered by the user as MM/DD/YYY.
 For example: 03/01/2016 to 03/02/2016.
 The start date must be in the past and the end date must be no later than the day the user is accessing the app.

-* Enter the desired hashtag WITHOUT the '#' symbol.
+* Enter the desired hashtag **without** the '#' symbol.
 It is a good idea to first check how many posts have been made using the hashtag you've chosen.
 Login to Instagram and search for the hashtag.
 The larger the number of posts associated with it, the slower the campaign_detail page will be to load.
 The data returned from a query on a hashtag with up to 35,000 posts should fit within the 5,000/hour rate limit, but the results page will take a long time to load.

 ### 2. Viewing your campaigns
 * The home page provides an alphabetized list of your campaigns: ` http://localhost:8000/ `